ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/clustering.md

 While the command is running, the files should not be modified.
 To avoid surprises you should create a [backup](backup.md) and/or execute a dry run before doing the actual update, using the `--dry-run` switch.

-Since this command can run for a very long time, to avoid memory exhaustion run it in the production environment using the `--env=prod` switch.
+Since this command can run for a long time, to avoid memory exhaustion run it in the production environment using the `--env=prod` switch.